 Many companies across industries are adopting digital technologies like analytics, cloud, mobile, social media and more recently Internet of Things (IoT) to engage customers innovatively, provide greater possibilities for their employees and optimize or redefine operational models.
 While it is fascinating and heartening to see how digital is revolutionizing several industries and the very nature of businesses itself, companies must also realize that digitalization potential varies across businesses and industries.
 A comprehensive view spanning front office, mid office and back office is essential to define and drive business and operational outcomes.
 Trying to adopt digital technologies just because your competitor or industry is doing so will not yield the desired benefits, especially in the absence of a business-focused goal.

 While successful digital transformations are hard to attain, the benefits are extremely rewarding.
 To stay relevant, companies need to balance both exploitation and exploration and adopt implementation strategies based on the environment their business is exposed to.
-While doing so, companies need to ensure that the right structures, processes and ways of working are adopted to support the digital transformation initiatives.
+While doing so, companies need to ensure that the right structures, processes and ways of working are adopted to support the digital transformation initiatives in Singapore.

 We understand that technological changes and digital transformation are quite challenging for companies.
 With this article, we hope you get a deeper understanding of the key constituents necessary for a successful digital transformation program.
 While these are key underlying themes, there is also no “one size fit all” approach and companies need to employ different strategies based on the unique needs and environment they are operating in.
 IGPI is known for our corporate turnarounds and transformations and we will be delighted to assist you in strategizing your end-to-end digital transformation initiatives.
 Our non-exhaustive list of digital transformation capabilities include:

-IGPI’s digital transformation advisory support from identifying opportunities to offering execution support
+IGPI’s digital transformation Singapore advisory support from identifying opportunities to offering execution support

 Our client, a global financial institution that serves customers in more than 30 countries wanted to explore opportunities presented by latest technological advances to drive both top line and bottom line growth